God’s love validates His justice. God in His holiness must judge sin, but only does so after all avenues of His love are exhausted.

 Had they eaten from the Tree of Life in the state of the curse, it appears that they would have sealed their fate for all time, and God says as much (Genesis 3:22).

-It might have been just as easy for him to “reboot” the universe, if not for His love for His creation.
+God’s actions protected the human race from placing itself in an eternal state of sin and death.
+Even in the face of this rejection, God’s love validates His justice.
+It might have been just as easy for him to “reboot” the universe, if not for His love for His creation, but He didn’t.

-God Preserved Us Through the Flood
+God Preserved Mankind Through the Flood

 The most terrible, wide-ranging judgement in human history is recorded within the first chapters of the entire Bible.